Variational Theory and Domain Decomposition for Nonlocal Problems: Towards Nonlocal Substructuring

-where $d$ is the spatial dimension, using piecewise constant shape functions on uniform cartesian mesh, and numerically determine the largest and smallest nonzero eigenvalues, defining the effective condition number of the problem.
+with $u_h=0$ on $\mathcal{B}\Omega$, using piecewise constant and piecewise linear shape functions on uniform cartesian mesh, and numerically determine the ratio of the largest and smallest eigenvalues, defining the condition number of the problem.